 To catch the attention of the hiring manager, sometimes using words that are in job descriptions do help out.
 It’s not wrong to take advantage of the job descriptions of the target job.
 Making yourself stand out needs some catchy words.
 Sprinkle some of the phrases or words in the summary and experience.
 But do take care not to overdo them.

 7. Highlighting through numbers:

 Your past experiences can be highlighted in your summary with the help of numbers.
-It is said that including numbers and case studies in your resume will give more insight and credibility of your work.
-These figures do create a big impact and has the power to impress the reader.
+It is said that including numbers and case studies in your resume will give more insight and credibility to your work.
+These figures do create a big impact and have the power to impress the reader.

 8. Use appropriate words:

 During the search option, the right words get picked up.
 The keywords that often looked out for is easier to be included to indicate your experience and also advertise yourself.

 Most of the time recruiters are in a lookout for high performers.
 So try to indicate your skills through action words, the number of promotions, accomplishments, picked up for projects, etc.